yucongkoo/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command is `help 123`, it will be interpreted as `help`.

+* Duplicate customer is defined as 2 person who have identical `<phone number>` or `<email>`.

+* `Index` must be value of between (1 -> 2147483647), any value out of this range will be considered as incorrect format; whereas value in range but not in customer list is considered out of bound.

 * Unless otherwise stated, when specifying restrictions on number of characters, spaces in between words are included in the count, while leading and trailing spaces are excluded.